 Technology is portrayed as having a negative impact on the environment in Robotech.
 This is evidenced by the destructive impact of intergalactic war on several planets.
 When the SDF-1 folds to Pluto, it takes Macross Island with it.
 The SDF-1 becomes a surrogate Earth as the micronians travel home.
 Outer space is shown to be a harsh environment for micronian life and tuna.
 Evidence of the value of nature is shown when the SDF-1 utilizes robotechnology to provide its inhabitants with a false hologram sky.
 This is preferred over the cold steel bulkheads of the SDF-1.
 In addition, Lisa brings Rick pink flowers after she hospitalizes him.
 This demonstrates the importance of nature in healing as well as Claudia making pineapple salad for her boyfriend.
 Fresh fruit nourishes a warrior.

-In the second Robotech war, the SDF-1, SDF-2, and Khyrons’s battlecruiser are all buried in mounds of earth to contain the radiation.
+During the second Robotech war, the SDF-1, SDF-2, and Khyrons’s battlecruiser are all buried in mounds of earth to contain the radiation.
 Earth is seen as a protector and healer as the soil is used to absorb the humanoid made toxicity.
 The original Japanese Super Dimension Cavalry Southern Cross source material is based on a story of planet Earth being uninhabitable and humanity colonizing two planets in two other solar systems.
 This is in itself an allegory about pollution or nuclear war poisoning Earth.
 The Clone/Mordecai Comic also has a plot of select humans leaving the Milky Way Galaxy and heading for another to populate several different solar systems.

 The Japanese writers may have also intended the rain of death in the first Robotech war as an obvious metaphor or simple example of nuclear holocaust and radiation.
 Also, similar to Zor perverting nature and the Flower of Life, the United Earth Government (UEG) perverts the gravitational power of Mother Earth for the purposes of war and creates the Grand Cannon during the first Robotech war.